MicrosoftDocs/win32/desktop-src/gdi/using-a-stock-font-to-draw-text.md

 ---
-Description: 'The system provides six stock fonts.' ms.assetid: '349ea57f-dd25-4e33-bbdf-63a320eae3a0'
+Description: The system provides six stock fonts. ms.assetid: 349ea57f-dd25-4e33-bbdf-63a320eae3a0
-title: Using a Stock Font to Draw Text
+title: Using a Stock Font to Draw Text ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using a Stock Font to Draw Text

 The system provides six stock fonts.
-A stock font is a logical font that an application can obtain by calling the [GetStockObject](getstockobject.md) function and specifying the requested font.
+A stock font is a logical font that an application can obtain by calling the [GetStockObject](/windows/win32/Wingdi/nf-wingdi-getstockobject?branch=master) function and specifying the requested font.
 The following list contains the values that you can specify to obtain a stock font.